 NOTE: Review HR - Compensation Tab Overview for assistance on what should be in the fields.

-- Click the Default Pay Components button.
+- Important: Click the Default Pay Components button.

 - Click the Calculate Compensation button.

 - Verify the Compensation Rate calculated as expected.

 - Select or verify Continuity.
 See HR - Continuity Status Overview.

 - If a probation is required, select the Probation Type.
 If no probation is required, you must choose Not Required.
 See HR - Probationary Employees.

 - Enter the Probation End Date, if applicable.

 - Click one of the Rate Exceptions checkboxes, if applicable.

 - Edit the Working Title, if applicable.